What a Ground Fault Circuit Interrupter (GFCI) Is

 - A grounding-type receptacle, if GFCI protected and marked “GFCI Protected” and “No Equipment Ground.”

-What if the GFCI Trips?
+What To Do If the GFCI Trips

 In some cases, GFCI’s will trip but does not mean that there is something wrong with the installation.
 If the GFCI is installed in circuits longer than 100 feet, could be one of the reasons your interrupter is tripping.
 Another issue can occur when the circuit has many splices, fluorescent lighting fixtures or permanently installed electric motors as this can cause the GFCI to trip.